 Protecting your business against claims of defamation, libel and breach of copyright is a given, but you’ll also want to cover the cost of losing documents and having to withdraw publications too.

 If that sounds complicated and expensive, it needn’t be.
-Publishers’ professional indemnity insurance covers it all, in one easy policy.
+Publishers’ professional indemnity insurance can cover it all.

 Claims against publishers range from a client suing for a missed deadline to a third party alleging a copyright breach.

 What would you do if one of these landed on your doorstep?
 Call your solicitor?
 Try to fix it yourself?
 Ignore it?